 Starting a vegetable garden from scratch is exciting and terrifying.
-Do you wonder what the best soil is?
+So many questions start flooding your mind.
+What is the best soil?
 Where should I plant?
 Do you start with seeds or direct sow?

 Here are six tips to help you establish a healthy bountiful vegetable garden this year.